 We are surrounded by messages that whisper,

-“If you only looked a certain way, you would be happy.”
+“If you lost weight, you would be happy.”

 We know deep down that these are lies.
-We understand the pitfalls of becoming fixated on a particular body image, as no matter what we do, our body will eventually wrinkle, grow old, and pass away.
+We understand the pitfalls of becoming fixated on a particular body image.
+We know the Truth — No matter what we do, our body will eventually wrinkle, grow old, and pass away.

-We can tell others that we don’t care how we look.
-We can proclaim that a slim waist won’t get rid of emotional baggage or that big biceps don’t make you a compassionate person, so why bother.
+On the outside, it’s easy to put on a front.
+You can tell others that you don’t care if you are fit or muscular.
+You can wisely proclaim that a lean body won’t get rid of emotional baggage or that big biceps don’t make you a compassionate person.
+You may smugly say, “Why bother getting attached to exterior appearances.
+They’re fleeting.”

-Yet deep inside, these coveted goods are so close, so tantalizing . . . and so we keep reaching.
+Yet deep inside, these coveted goods are so close, so tantalizing . . . and so you keep reaching and struggling.

 I Am Both A Victim And A Perpetrator of These Tainted Messages

-I ask for forgiveness if have perpetrated these shadowy beliefs about body and fitness.
+I ask for forgiveness if have perpetrated these harmful beliefs about body and fitness.

-~ I’m sorry if any of my pictures or videos vainly screamed, “Emulate me.
+~ I’m sorry if any of my social media pictures or videos vainly screamed, “Emulate me.
 I’ve got my shit together.
 This is how you should look.”

 ~ I am contrite about ever implying that you need to change your body to be valued.